zacs/ha-nfl/README.md

 | Tennis | Results will be unpredictable due to multiple tournaments and matches in progress at once |
 | Team Sports | Most useful for playoffs.
 Will continually reset to display whatever team competition is in progress in the league.
 Results will be unpredictable if multiple competitions are in progress at once |

-#### Override the API Language (api_lang)
+#### Override the API Language (api_language)

 NOTE:  Team Abbreviations and Names may vary based on your local language.
 While rare, changing the language after a sensor is set up can cause it to stop working.

 TeamTracker will use your local language settings when calling the ESPN APIs.
 Some languages are supported more robustly than others.
 For example, one language may provide play-by-play updates while another will not.
 For this reason, you can override your local language.
 English appears to be the most robustly supported language.

-If you set up the sensor using the Home Assistant UI.
-You can add the override language code via the sensor's Configure button after it has been created.
+If you set up the sensor using the Home Assistant UI, you can add the override language code via the sensor's Configure button after it has been created.

 If you are setting up the sensor using YAML.
-You can add it to your YAML configuration.
+You can add the `api_language` configuration key to your YAML configuration.

 You should use a [standard ISO language code](https://www.andiamo.co.uk/resources/iso-language-codes/) when specifying an override.

 #### Specify the Conference - for NCAA Sports only (conference_id)

-The `conference_id` key is used the specifiy the Conference for the sensor.
+The `conference_id` configuration key is used the specifiy the Conference for the sensor.
 It should only be used for NCAA football and basketball.
 Using it for other leagues or sports will cause a `NOT_FOUND` state.

 By default, NCAA football and basketball will only find a game if at least one of the teams playing is ranked.
 In order to find games in which both teams are unranked, you must specify a Conference ID, which is a number used by ESPN to identify college conferences and other groups of teams.
 Conferences ID's are not consistent across football and basketball.